To add a new question to CoderPad’s Question Bank, start on the Question Bank page and click Create Question.

 ✅ At this time the questions and associated app will be need to be set up for a specific Frontend framework, you will not be able to automatically load a Vue question into an Angular Pad.

 We’ve added draft functionality to questions.
 A new draft is created in your Question Bank Drafts tab as soon as you complete the first question creation step.

 As you progress through the steps of creating a question, it continues to be saved on each step.
 This means you don’t have to create the entire question in a single session, you can come back to it later on.

-Click “Save” to finalize your draft – you can then choose to view the draft in your drafts tab, or publish it as an active question ready to be used in interviews.
+Once you’re done editing you’re draft, click Save to finalize it- you can then choose to view the draft in your drafts tab, or publish it as an active question ready to be used in interviews.

 Using a question in a pad